 - View.
 Users can choose among Best Fit, which shows the best screen resolution available; the Original, which displays whatever has been set with the target desktop; the Scaled, which displays the target desktop but with the same resolution as the local device; and the Full Screen, which allows users to display the remote desktop in full screen of the local computer.

 - Free from firewall settings.
 Instead of a firewall, ITarian follows the standard technologies and protocols.

 - Better security screen.
 Choosing the Send Ctrl+Alt+Del option helps users lock the device, log the user currently using the remote machine, check out the local task manager, change passwords, or manipulate the machine to hibernate, restart, or shut down.
 Another option is Send WinLock, which locks the endpoint with a password.
 The third option is Send Special Keys, which allows users to make key combination commands.

 - Auto-update.
-ITarian’s counterpart of the Microsoft remote desktop manager gets updated automatically.
+ITarian’s counterpart of the Microsoft Connection Manager gets updated automatically.